ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 ### The `prepare_model` rule <a name="prepare_model"></a>
 After all raw data has been processed, then we can crate and calibrate our OnStove model.
 We define the ``prepare_model`` rule for this.
-This rule reads in the raw data procesed in the ``process_data`` rule, plus additional techno-economic information of the study area.
+This rule reads in the raw data processed in the ``process_data`` rule, plus additional techno-economic information of the study area.
 Then it runs the ``model_preparation.py`` script to create and calibrate the model.
 The ``output`` of this script is a ``model.pkl`` file containing all the information of our model.